 On an average day, we are bombarded with over 40,000 images and over 200 pieces of new information.
 We hold all of this information in our subconscious.
 In reality, our short term memory can only store 5-7 items at once.
 So when we are feeling overwhelmed or stressed, it’s usually not that we always have SO much to do, the hard part it is trying to remember it all and keep it at the forefront of our mind.
 That is what creates the stress.
 So what do you do?

-Here are 5 ways to take control of all the information, tasks, and to do’s and not get completely overwhelmed:
+Here are 5 ways to take control and not get completely overwhelmed:

 So next time you want to scream and pull your hair out, remember, take it one step at a time.
 And don’t forget how important effective communication is in managing your time.
-Soon, I’ll tell you how each of the behavior styles can maximize their time.
-In the meantime, here is a great example of miscommunication.
+Soon, I’ll tell you how each of the behavior styles can maximize their time

 Make it a great week!